 Track Changes feature in Microsoft Word enables collaboration between you and your coworkers and make changes that are easy to spot.
 Unfortunately, in some cases, enabling this feature causes an issue.
 For instance, when activated to edit a document or file the ‘Delete’ button does not enable strikethrough.
 Let’s try to solve it!

 Track Changes – Delete button does not show strikethrough

-Those who are familiar with Track Changes option know that when it’s turned on, deletions are marked with a strikethrough (when selected by highlighting and pressing the Delete button on the keyboard), and additions are marked with an underline.
+Those who are familiar with the Track Changes option know that when it’s turned on, deletions are marked with a strikethrough (when selected by highlighting and pressing the Delete button on the keyboard), and additions are marked with an underline.
 Yet, sometimes, the word or sentence to be deleted does not show a red line striking it out.
 Rather, the text or the complete sentence gets wiped out.
 In such cases, tracking changes for coworkers becomes difficult as they have no idea where to incorporate changes.
-The only information displayed is the message in the comment balloon reading: DELETED: XXX.
+The only information displayed is the message in the comment balloon reading: DELETED: ABC.

 The deletion isn’t being displayed as Strikethrough due to a combination of certain factors.
 You’ll need to disable them as follows:

 - Configure Advanced Track Changes options

 In Word, use the flyout option in the Tracking section of the ribbon.

 When the ‘Advanced Track Changes Options’ window opens, hit the Markup/Deletions pulldown menu item and from the list of options displayed, select ‘Strikethrough’.

 2] Check ‘Show Markup’ section